TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 ---
 id: 377
-title: "How can we Generate Unit Tests - Part 3: How to ask DaVinci and Codex to get the right answer"
+title: "How to ask DaVinci and Codex to get the right answer"

 perex: |
     Last week, I kicked off the first post about [tips and tricks with GPT](/blog/lets-share-fails-and-tricks-with-gpt).
 In the meantime, Marcel posted a great practical piece on [GPT and solutions based on exception messages](https://beyondco.de/blog/ai-powered-error-solutions-for-laravel).